wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Warlord.md

 The Provocateur

-When facing a Warlord, you can either concede or resist.
-Concession gives the Warlord free rein, but limits their maximum control.
-Resistance fuels their fire, letting them extend the reach of their tyranny, but gives you a fighting chance.
+Warlords increase their range of possible actions, making their bursts harder to predict and mitigate.
+They can then follow this up with conditionally powerful attacks

 UNIQUE:
-Ultimatum: Declare an ACT type.
-If the enemy uses that type next turn, you have double the ACT slots
-Conqueror: For each extra ACT slot you gain, you can add another ACT type to your next declaration
-Tyranny: Declare an ACT type.
-For the next 3 turns, when an enemy uses that type, reduce your lowest CD and gain a temporary ACT slot
+Pincer Maneuver: Declare secretly whether you will skip the next turn.
+If you do, gain 5 ACT slots the turn afterwards Ride at Night (P): Every 2 empty ACT slots you commit, gain 1 ACT slot next turn Coup d'Etat: Attack.
+If uncontested and the enemy is low enough, kill them.
+High CD, high STA cost

 CUNNING:
-Gauntlet: Target an enemy and declare an ACT type.
-If they don't match it in 3 actions, lock all skills of that type from them for 2 turns
-Sneak Attack: Target an enemy and declare 3 ACT types.
-If this doesn't match any of them, attack and deal big damage Ambush (T6: enemy doesn't use declared ACT type): Attack, dealing big damage
+[[Cunning#Sneak Attack|Sneak Attack]]: Target an enemy and declare 3 ACT types.
+If this doesn't match any of them, attack and deal big damage
-Capitulate: An enemy declares an ACT type.
-For the next 3 turns they cannot use skills of that type
+[[Cunning#Outmaneuver|Outmaneuver]] (T3: you don't use enemy's secretly declared ACT type): Gain Stealth 3 (your skills are not revealed for 3 turns, enemies only see their impacts at the end of turn)
+[[Cunning#Insinuation|Insinuation]]: Target an enemy.
+If uncontested, reduce enemy ATK/DEF and they lose HP/STA for 3 turns [[Cunning#Facade|Facade]]: The rest of your skills this turn are Stealthed

 ARDOR:
-Overdrive: Gain an extra ACT slot next turn
 Overwhelm: Attack.
 If unblocked, debuff DEF.
-If uncontested, reduce ATK and STA Scorched Earth: For the next 3 turns, both players gain an extra ACT slot
+If uncontested, reduce ATK and STA
+Finisher: Attack.
+Deal more for each attack this turn Scorched Earth: For the next 3 turns, all units gain an extra ACT slot